 Important steps to take before beginning application process:

-(Due to the rigor and important nature of training applicants in a teacher education program, as well as state standards, pre-planning steps are necessary before applying to the UCTE program.
+(Due to the rigorous nature of teacher preparation as guided by state and national accreditation standards, pre-planning steps are necessary before applying to the GTE program.
 Please note that these steps must be taken and more time may be needed in order to meet specific deadlines.
 Phone or in person appointments with the department advisor are highly recommended in order to determine the best time for applicants to apply.)

 Please review the information below to become familiar with the application process.
 These items and directions will be available within the online application.
 Your application will include:

-- Two official degree bearing transcripts from a U.S. regionally accredited college/university.
+- One official degree bearing transcript from a U.S. regionally accredited college/university.

 Please also submit transcripts from (a) institutions granting previous degrees and (b) institutions from which courses have been taken that you wish to transfer into the program.